Aug 20, 2022

 Well, RDL is a popular exercise in weightlifting.
-It is also widely used in powerlifting, crossfit and bodybuilding.
+It is also widely used in powerlifting, functional fitness and bodybuilding.
 In rehabilitation training, which is associated with the restoration of health, one-sided RDL (one-leg variant) is most often performed.
 This modification of the exercise allows you to use the stabilizing muscles, maintain balance and adjust coordination.

 What does the RDL technique consist of?

 To train in the RDL technique, grab a barbell with a clean grip for this exercise and perform a lifting motion.
 In this case, you do not need to straighten up completely, but you should maintain a slight bend in the knees and hip joints.
 Shoulders should be kept over the bar, chest open and back straight.
 Begin to slowly lower the bar almost to the platform, keeping your back straight and your knees bent.
 After that, you need to return to an almost vertical position.

 When doing this exercise, be sure to remember 2 important details:

 - The back should be kept straight at all times.

 - There should be a slight bend in the knees.

 By using this technique, you can actively engage your back muscles as well as your glutes and hamstrings.